data-skeptic/blog/methods/2017/the-vickery-auction.md

 Let's assume you're not likely to win the auction, could you somehow impose a cost on your winning opponent?
 After all, if you are the second place bidder, then your opponent is going to pay a price that you set.
 Wouldn't you want that to be as high as possible to exhaust their budget?

 Again, we have two possibilities.
 Either you will win or you will lose.
-If you happen to win, the definition of overbidding specifies that $b_i > V_i$.
+If you happen to win, the definition of overbidding specifies that $b_i \gt V_i$.
 In other words, you will leave the auction remorseful and feeling like you are worse off than when you arrived.
 Thus, winning while overbidding is a disaster that backfires on you.

 How about overbidding and losing?
 Yes, this could damage your opponent, but it's a strategy that is not without risk.
 We should admit though, that there might be some benefit here, so let's put a pin in that and move on.

 The third and final possibility is bidding your true valuation (i.e. $b_i = V_i$), which I'm arguing is the optimal thing for you to do.
 If you win the auction, then you pay price $b_h$.
-Since $b_h \le b_i$, you at least got a fiar price, and maybe you got some savings if $b_h < b_i$.
+Since $b_h \le b_i$, you at least got a fiar price, and maybe you got some savings if $b_h \lt b_i$.
 If, instead you lose, then you net 0 from the process.
 Although someone else won, you did not overpay.

 So compare these two outcomes.

-When you bid your true valuation, you will, at worse, achive a wash, but at best, have some savings when $b_h < b_i$.
+When you bid your true valuation, you will, at worse, achive a wash, but at best, have some savings when $b_h \lt b_i$.

-However, if you bid $b_i > V_i$, then a loss brings you no added benefit (equivalent reward earned to winning when $b_i = V_i$).
+However, if you bid $b_i \gt V_i$, then a loss brings you no added benefit (equivalent reward earned to winning when $b_i = V_i$).
 In this sense, both bidding your true valuation and overbidding each have an outcome that is net zero.
 However, if you happen to win when overbidding, you end up losing value.
-The alternate case under the equilibria strategy could earn you some savings if the runner up has a value $b_h < b_i$.
+The alternate case under the equilibria strategy could earn you some savings if the runner up has a value $b_h \lt b_i$.

 What's better, some chance of no value with some chance of savings, or some chance of no value with some chance of losing money?
 It seems of your three options, underbidding, overbidding, or bidding your true value, the best results are likely to be achieved when bidding your true value.